 A low-sodium diet restricts the amount of sodium (salt) in your diet.
 On this diet, you should aim to consume no more than 2,300 milligrams (mg) of sodium per day.
 This is the amount in about one teaspoon of table salt.

 Sodium is a mineral found in many foods.
 Most people consume much more sodium than they need.
 Diets high in sodium can increase blood pressure.
-A high-sodium diet can also increase your risk of stroke.
-Reducing your sodium intake can help lower blood pressure.
+A high-sodium diet may increase your risk of stroke.
+Reducing your sodium intake may help lower blood pressure.

 Foods highest in sodium include table salt (about 50% sodium), convenience foods, preserved foods, and processed foods.
 Examples of processed foods include: